 The Black Friar

-You’re going to have to give us a bit of creative licence on this one because it’s not in Manchester city centre, it’s in Salford.
-We’re including it here because it’s really good and if you stood on the bridge over the River Irwell that marks the border and frisbeed a copy of Hex Enduction Hour towards The Black Friar’s beer garden, it might well land in someone’s Aperol Spritz.
-Manchester loves claiming things born in Salford as its own, doesn’t it?
-Just on the inside of the ring road, The Black Friar is a story of rags to riches, having lain empty for decades before someone spent a wad of cash restoring and renovating it into one of the loveliest pubs around.
+The Black Friar is a story of rags to riches, having lain empty for decades before someone spent a wad of cash restoring and renovating it into one of the loveliest pubs around.
 Yes you can get a great pie or a fancy three course dinner here, but you can also sit outside in the absolutely glorious beer garden and soak up some rays with a bottle of Riesling on the table in an ice bucket, or several rounds of pints from the bar.
-It’ll be hard not to be tempted by some nibbles alongside though.
-See also great Salford beer gardens at nearby pubs The Eagle and The Kings Arms.
+See also: great Salford beer gardens at nearby pubs The Eagle and The Kings Arms.

 The Britons Protection

-As Manchester develops upwards and things get ever more performative, it’s always heartening to head to one of the city’s proper old school boozers that are hanging on in the face of stiff competition from doughnut coffee sellers and 64-daiquiri megabars.
-The Britons Protection does have some superlatives to shout about tho.
+As Manchester develops upwards – see the nearby Deansgate Towers – it’s always heartening to head to one of the city’s proper old school boozers that are hanging on in the face of relentless change.
+The Britons Protection does have some superlatives to shout about though.
 It’s the pub with the biggest collection of whiskies in the whole city – over 330 at last count.
 This over 200-year old pub also has a nice big beer garden out the back which gets the sun almost all day long.
+Be prepared to be cunning to secure a spot.

 Crazy Pedro’s Bridge Street